CubedProgrammer/csloc/README.md

 On windows?
 You're in luck!
 Prebuilt executable should be in releases, if I remember, but that is a big if.
 On ubuntu?
 You're in luck!
 Prebuilt executable is in releases.

-Note, the carridge return \\r character is not counted as whitespace and can mess up counting on windows.

 This repository can now be configured to be built into a shared library, include csloc.h in your code to use it.

 gcc -O3 -c csloc.c -fPIC